Skip to main content

 Who Was Covered?

-The price shield automatically applied to all residential customers on regulated tariffs (TRV) from EDF or local distribution companies (ELD).
-Market offers indexed to the TRV also benefited indirectly.
+The price shield automatically covered all residential customers on regulated tariffs from EDF or local distribution companies.
+Market-rate offers indexed to the regulated tariff also benefited indirectly.

 2. History and Timeline